hayfield/SRJS/README.md

 An attempt to port the [Student Robotics](https://www.studentrobotics.org/) API to Javascript to allow easier testing of algorithms by providing a 3D arena which robots can move around in that doesn't involve card stuck to table legs.
 It also allows testing to be performed before anything has been physically constructed.

-### This version of the code is in transition between the 2011 and 2012 SR APIs.
-This means that examples and code may not match up exactly and things are likely to change in the near future.
-For a version of the code that's more stable and consistent (but old), see [here](https://github.com/hayfield/SRJS/tree/53135d36818fd48a3ea7e2795f82e3e435954996).

 ## Docs

 ## Downloading SRJS